Auto Trader Group (LON:AUTO) Price Target Lowered to GBX 720 at Deutsche Bank Aktiengesellschaft

-Auto Trader Group (LON:AUTO – Get Rating) had its price target decreased by Deutsche Bank Aktiengesellschaft from GBX 800 ($9.86) to GBX 720 ($8.88) in a report issued on Thursday, MarketBeat Ratings reports.
-Deutsche Bank Aktiengesellschaft currently has a buy rating on the stock.
+Auto Trader Group (LON:AUTO – Get Rating) had its price objective decreased by stock analysts at Deutsche Bank Aktiengesellschaft from GBX 800 ($9.86) to GBX 720 ($8.88) in a research report issued on Thursday, MarketBeat Ratings reports.
+The brokerage presently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price target points to a potential upside of 32.16% from the stock’s current price.

-AUTO has been the subject of several other research reports.
-Morgan Stanley restated an overweight rating on shares of Auto Trader Group in a research report on Wednesday, May 11th.
-Citigroup restated a neutral rating on shares of Auto Trader Group in a research note on Thursday, May 5th.
-Royal Bank of Canada reiterated a sector perform rating and set a GBX 720 ($8.88) target price on shares of Auto Trader Group in a research report on Thursday, March 24th.
-Barclays cut their price target on Auto Trader Group from GBX 725 ($8.94) to GBX 720 ($8.88) and set an equal weight rating on the stock in a research report on Tuesday, April 5th.
-Finally, JPMorgan Chase & Co. decreased their price objective on Auto Trader Group from GBX 601 ($7.41) to GBX 586 ($7.22) and set an underweight rating for the company in a report on Tuesday, May 3rd.
-Two analysts have rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Hold and a consensus price target of GBX 690.67 ($8.51).
+Several other brokerages have also recently weighed in on AUTO.
+Shore Capital reaffirmed a “hold” rating on shares of Auto Trader Group in a research report on Thursday.
+Barclays cut their price target on Auto Trader Group from GBX 725 ($8.94) to GBX 720 ($8.88) and set an “equal weight” rating on the stock in a report on Tuesday, April 5th.
+Berenberg Bank decreased their price objective on Auto Trader Group from GBX 745 ($9.18) to GBX 715 ($8.81) and set a “hold” rating for the company in a research note on Tuesday, March 22nd.
+Citigroup reiterated a “neutral” rating on shares of Auto Trader Group in a research note on Thursday, May 5th.
+Finally, Morgan Stanley reissued an “overweight” rating on shares of Auto Trader Group in a research report on Wednesday, May 11th.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of GBX 690.67 ($8.51).

 Auto Trader Group plc operates in the digital automotive marketplace in the United Kingdom and Ireland.
 It offers its products to retailers, home traders, and logistics firms; vehicle advertisement on its websites for private sellers, as well as insurance and loan financing products to consumers; and display advertising on its websites for manufacturers and their advertising agencies.